cpt-John/chennai_housing_price_ML/README.md

 ## Usage

 The `model.ipynb` file discusses the main ideas of data cleaning, plotting and EDA.
 Towards the end you will find the process of modelling and tuning parameters for best fit .
-Once you have understood the idea behind the modeling you can checkout the `web_app` director; This directory contains the files required for the deployment of the project on a server .
+Once you have understood the idea behind the modeling you can checkout the `web_app` directory; This directory contains the files required for the deployment of the project on a server .

+### Note :

+The web_app directory will contain a `model.joblib` file which is the pickled model to save the time fitting the model during deployment , so delete this file if you want to refit the model

 ### Steps to start local development server